The Name Sultan:

 History: but why this particular place was named "Sultan"?

 The area once served the Islamic Fatimid rulers (the sultans) with a strategic command point, ideally located between Libya's three provinces: Cyrenaica, Tripolitania and Fezzan, and as such was also an important trade city for the trans-Saharan caravans coming from the Sahara and sub-Saharan Africa.
-It is plausible that the reason the Fatimids rulers chose the site as a command post can be attributed to the historical records indicating that after subduing Cyrenaica the Fatimid generals were met by heavier opposition in Tripolitania, and as a result they would have naturally retreated to the border area between Cyrenaica and Tripolitania to regroup.
+It is plausible that the reason the Fatimids rulers chose the site as a command post can be attributed to the historical records indicating that after subduing Cyrenaica the Fatimid generals were met by heavier opposition in Tripolitania, and as a result retreated to the border area between Cyrenaica and Tripolitania.
 Indeed, as we shall see below, this area was the official border between the Greek-run Cyrenaica and the Carthaginian-controlled Tripolitania.

 Marble relief from the Italian Philaeni Arch.

-The 5-meters-high Triumphal Arch was built by the Italian fascist Italo Balbo (1896-1940), in dedication to the Philaeni brothers, some 200 miles west of the original site near Ras Lanuf, where the foundation of the arch is still visible as flattened grounds on either side of the road.
-After the September Revolution, the fascist symbol of colonialism was flattened to the ground, where its scattered pieces remain today.
+The 5-meters-high Triumphal Arch was built by the Italian Italo Balbo (1896-1940), in dedication to the Philaeni brothers, some 200 miles west of the original site near Ras Lanuf, where the foundation of the arch is still visible as flattened grounds on either side of the road.
+After the 1st of September, the government declared the work a "fascist symbol of colonialism" and was destroyed.

 A scene showing a farmer ploughing the ground.